awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 	cur/source_account_id=<src-account3>/cid/cid/year=XXXX/month=YY/*.parquet
 ```

-In this case crawler can create a reasonable partitions Strh
+In this case Glue crawler will create partitions source_account_id, year and month.

 ### Step1.
 Configure Destination Account using CloudFormation

-At this step we will deplpoy the CFN Template but with parameters for Destination Account.
+At this step we will deploy the CFN template but with parameters for Destination Account.

 1. Login to the Destination account in the region of your choice.
 I can be any account inside or outside your AWS Organization.